Enoch Powell: Minister of Health

 Powell returned to the government in July 1960, when he was appointed Minister of Health, although he did not become a member of the Cabinet until the 1962 reshuffle.
 During a meeting with parents of babies that had been born with deformities caused by the drug thalidomide, he refused to meet any babies affected by the drug.
 Powell also refused to launch a public inquiry and resisted calls to issue a warning against any left-over thalidomide pills that might remain in people's medicine cabinets (as US President John F. Kennedy had done).

-In December 1961 Powell, as Minister of Health, announced that the birth control pill Conovid could be prescribed to women through the National Health Service (NHS) at a subsidised price of 2 shillings per month.
+In December 1961, Powell, as health minister, introduced NHS prescription of the birth control pill Conovid at a subsidised price of 2 shillings per month.

-As health minister he developed the 1962 Hospital Plan.
+Powell developed the 1962 Hospital Plan.
 He began a debate on the neglect of psychiatric institutions, calling for them to be replaced by wards in general hospitals.
 The speech catalysed debate.
 It was one of several strands that led to the Care in the Community initiative of the 1980s.
 In 1993, however, Powell stated that the criminally insane should have never been released and that the problem was one of funding.
 He said the new way of caring for the mentally ill cost more, not less, than the old way because community care was decentralised and intimate as well as being "more human"; and his successors had not, Powell stated, provided the money for local authorities to spend on mental health care.
 Institutional care had therefore been neglected and there was not investment in community care.

 After his speech on immigration in 1968, Powell's political opponents sometimes alleged that he had, when Minister of Health, recruited immigrants from the Commonwealth into the NHS.
+However, the Minister of Health was not responsible for recruitment (this was left to health authorities).
+Lord Rippon of Hexham made the same accusation in April 1971 against Powell, as part of a campaign by the then Conservative Government to damage Powell who was the leading figure in opposition to joining the Common Market.
+Powell asked Rippon to supply evidence for his assertion.
+Rippon subsequently replied that he could not and gave Powell an apology.

-However, the Minister of Health was not responsible for recruitment (this was left to health authorities) Powell did welcome immigrant nurses and doctors, under the condition that they were to be temporary workers training in Britain and would then return to their native countries as qualified doctors or nurses.
+Powell did welcome immigrant nurses and doctors, under the condition that they were to be temporary workers training in Britain and would then return to their native countries as qualified doctors or nurses.
 Shortly after becoming Minister of Health, Powell asked Rab Butler (the Home Secretary) whether he could be appointed to a ministerial committee that monitored immigration.
 Powell was worried about the strain caused by NHS immigrants, and papers show that he wanted a stronger restriction on Commonwealth immigration than that which was passed in 1961.